 Stress and divorce for people over 50

-U.S. News and World Report indicates that spouses in a gray divorce may have a higher risk of mood changes, memory problems, sleep challenges, cardiac disorders and more.
+U.S. News and World Report indicate that spouses in a gray divorce may have a higher risk of mood changes, memory problems, sleep challenges, cardiac disorders, and more.
 Type 2 diabetes and Parkinson’s Disease may also be more prevalent for these people.